Tourism in Toronto: Museums

 The city of Toronto consists of many unique and famous museums.
 The Royal Ontario Museum is Canada's largest museum of natural history and world cultures.
-It presents engaging galleries of art, archaeology and natural science from around the world.
-It is located at 100 Queens Park in Toronto.
-The Royal Ontario Museum offers a unique platform to engage with cultures from all around the world at the centre of one of North America's busiest cities.
-The Art Gallery of Ontario (AGO) is one of the largest art museums in North America.
-Its collection of approximately 95,000 works includes many genres from around the world.
-The Bata Shoe Museum consists of shoes from many different geographic areas, time periods, and cultural groups.
-It is located at 327 Bloor Street West, and it contains 12,500 artifacts that are exhibited time to time at specific exhibitions.
-For hockey fans, the Hockey Hall of Fame is the biggest attraction, as it is more than 57,000 square feet of interactivity, hands-on games, theatres, the Stanley Cup and the finest collection of hockey artifacts from not only Canada but also around the world.
+It presents a variety of art, archaeology and natural science from around the world.
+The Art Gallery of Ontario (AGO) is one of the largest art museums in North America and is home to approximately 95,000 works from around the world.
+The Bata Shoe Museum consists of many kinds of footwear from around the world.
+The Hockey Hall of Fame is amongst the largest ice hockey museums in the world, and is home several important artifacts, including the Stanley Cup.
 Other museums include the Aga Khan Museum, Gardiner Museum of Ceramic Art, Ukraine Museum of Canada, Toronto Police Museum and Discovery Centre, Textile Museum of Canada, the Museum of Inuit Art, Oral History Museum and many others.

 Zoos and Aquarium

-The Toronto Zoo is Canada's premier zoo that includes over 5,000 animals, which represent about 500 different species.
-The High Park Zoo is also located in Toronto, which comprises 399 acres of land that includes animals including peacocks, deers, sheep and others.
+The Toronto Zoo is Canada's largest zoo and is home to over 5,000 animals, which represent about 500 different species.
+The High Park Zoo is also located in Toronto, comprising 399 acres of land that is home to animals including peacocks, deer, sheep and others.
 More than 250,000 people visit the High Park Zoo every year.
-Various farms are also present in Toronto, which include substantial numbers of farm animals.
-Furthermore, Ripley's Aquarium of Canada is an attraction that is located in downtown Toronto.
-It is Canada's largest indoor aquarium, which means that it is easily accessible in not only the summer but also the winter time.
-It consists of 5.7 million litres of water, representing marine and freshwater habitats from all around the world.
+Ripley's Aquarium of Canada is Canada's largest indoor aquarium, consisting of 5.7 million litres of water, representing marine and freshwater habitats from all around the world.